Be aware of noise levels in your environment

 Know the signs of hearing loss, be vigilant, see an ENT

 No matter what age you are you always need to be vigilant about your ears.
-Pay attention to your volume levels, are you listening at louder volumes than normal?
-Are people’s voices getting increasingly difficult to hear?
-For a full list of things to consider when wondering if you are suffering from hearing loss you can check out this article on HearingLoss.org.
+Pay attention to your volume levels; are you listening at louder volumes than usual?
+When people talk to you are their voices getting increasingly difficult to hear?
+For a full list of things to consider when wondering if you are suffering from hearing loss, you can check out this article on HearingLoss.org.

 Regardless of if you’re experiencing issues, if you’re a musician, audio engineer, or producer, then you should be getting your hearing checked some say as much as yearly but at least once every two to three years.

-Be aware of the side effects of medications you are prescribed
+Be aware of the side effects of your medications

-Certain medications can negatively affect your hearing, some even have tinnitus listed as a common side effect.
-Make sure if you’re being prescribed medication to tell your doctor that you’re a musician or engineer and you’re ear health is a high priority.
-Obviously you’ll need to weigh the benefits and negatives with your doctor, but always make sure they are aware of your situation so they can take the appropriate measures to make sure your ears stay healthy.
-To normal people, a little tinnitus, or a small loss in hearing isn’t a big deal when it comes to fixing other aspects of your health but to a musician our ears are everything.
+Certain medications can negatively affect your hearing, and some even have tinnitus listed as a common side effect.
+Make sure if you’re being prescribed medication to tell your doctor that you’re a musician or engineer and your ear health is a high priority.
+You’ll need to weigh the benefits and negatives with your doctor, but always make sure they are aware of your situation so they can take the appropriate measures to make sure your ears stay healthy.
+To ordinary people, a little tinnitus, or a small loss in hearing isn’t a big deal when it comes to fixing other aspects of your health, but to a musician our ears are everything.